-We incurred net losses of \$4.0 million in fiscal 2001, \$4.9 million in fiscal 2002 and \$51.3 million in the first nine months of 2003.
+We incurred net losses of \$4.0 million in fiscal 2001, \$4.9 million in fiscal 2002 and \$52.6 million in the first six months of 2003.
 These net losses were incurred primarily due to the severe downturn experienced by the semiconductor industry since 2001 and also reflect the consolidation, restructuring and related charges we have taken in response thereto.
 Although we have implemented a program of cost controls and asset management in order to more closely align our cost structure with the current business environment, we expect that reduced customer demand and other factors may continue to adversely affect our operating results in the near term.
 We currently face an environment of uncertain demand in the markets our products address.
-Although we returned to profitability in the quarter ended August 3, 2003, we cannot assure you as to whether we will be able to sustain such profitability.
+Although our near-term focus is to return to profitability, we cannot assure you as to whether or when we will return to profitability or whether we will be able to sustain such profitability, if achieved.